Angee-web/MOVIE-API/README.md

 #API
 My first time successfully fetching data with an API.
-The firstpage implements an onclick button with a search input field that takes the title of the movie you want and fetches the data
+I used internal CSS and JAVASCRIPT because i found it easier to navigate this way For my next project i'll be using external styling and JS The firstpage implements an onclick button with a search input field that takes the title of the movie you want and fetches the data
 I used the OMDb API for movies
 I had to request for an API key(I did not realize this at first and this was an issue)